Skip to Main Content

 Publication Date: 2004-12-15

-One 6 page paper will be assigned on a Corrections topic covered in class.
+One 4 page paper will be assigned on a Corrections topic covered in class.
 This topic should be of particular interest to the student, yet one that is considered controversial in the Corrections field.
 The objective of this paper is for the student to interact with both sides of the research, and both sides of the argument.
 This paper must be written using APA format with a minimum of 6 scholarly sources.
+These resources must be from 2015-present.
 Only scholarly sources and governmental websites will be appropriate for this paper.
 For additional help on the research and writing, please make certain you make use of the writing lab and library.

 Government reports and documents pertaining to U.S. security issues - School violence, domestic terrorism, presidential documents, surveillance, natural disasters, etc.